huan/ffi-adapter/README.md

 // Output: factorial(5) = 120
 ```

-That's it!
-Use it is that easy!
+That's it! super clean, beautiful, and easy to maintain!

 ## Resources